-- whether or not the emergency evacuation of spectators onto the pitch or area of activity forms part of the agreed emergency evacuation plan, wherever there is a pitch perimeter barrier or free-standing advertising material in front of spectator accommodation, it must be fitted with a sufficient number of suitably designed gates or openings, or be designed to collapse on demand; - b) where the playing surface or surrounding perimeter areas are made of synthetic materials, advice should be sought from the authority responsible for enforcing fire safety legislation to establish whether it can be properly considered as an emergency exit route in the event of a fire.
-This is because some forms of artificial turf might constitute a hazard in the event of fire;

-- c) if the pitch or area of activity is wholly surrounded by covered accommodation, with no breaks in the roofing, it may not be a suitable route for emergency evacuation in the event of fire.
+- b) where the playing surface or surrounding perimeter areas are made of synthetic materials, advice should be sought from the authority responsible for enforcing fire safety legislation to establish whether it can be properly considered as an emergency exit route in the event of a fire.
+This is because some forms of artificial turf might constitute a hazard in the event of fire; - c) if the pitch or area of activity is wholly surrounded by covered accommodation, with no breaks in the roofing, it may not be a suitable route for emergency evacuation in the event of fire.
 In such cases advice should be sought from the authority responsible for enforcing fire safety legislation; - d) where it is conceded that spectators may enter the field of play in the event of an emergency evacuation consideration should be given to movement of those spectators from that area to prevent crushing and overcrowding of exit routes.
 A contingency plan should be developed which could include the use of pitch access tunnels where provided.